adpdsr/ft_printf/README.md

 . hh (The following integer conversion corresponds to a signed char or unsigned char argument)
 . ll (The following integer conversion corresponds to a long long int or unsigned long long int argument)
-. h  (A following integer conversion corresponds to a short int or unsigned short int argument)
+. h&nbsp; (A following integer conversion corresponds to a short int or unsigned short int argument)
-. l  (A following integer conversion corresponds to a long int or unsigned long int argument)
+. l&nbsp; (A following integer conversion corresponds to a long int or unsigned long int argument)
-. j  (A following integer conversion corresponds to an intmax_t or uintmax_t argument)
+. j&nbsp; (A following integer conversion corresponds to an intmax_t or uintmax_t argument)
-. z  (A following integer conversion corresponds to a size_t or ssize_t argument)
+. z&nbsp; (A following integer conversion corresponds to a size_t or ssize_t argument)

 ## Installation